 For each performance measure, provide information on the aggregated data that will enable the state to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-Number and percent of participants whose personal goals were addressed in their service plan.
-N: number of participants whose personal goals were addressed in their service plans.
-D: total number of participants who identified a personal goal.
+Number and percent of participants whose personal goals were addressed in their service plans.
+N: Number of participants whose personal goals were addressed in their service plans.
+D: Total number of participants who identified personal goals.